Skip to Content

 You can even cook it in a pressure cooker, like my pressed pork belly with cherries.

-Here it is roasted in a hot oven with some seasoning for just 25-30 minutes.
-The fat content ensures that it stays really succulent inside they crispy and almost chewy exterior.
+The fat content ensures that it stays really succulent inside with a crispy and almost chewy exterior.

 Growing up my Mom would have served roast pork belly slices with mashed potatoes, peas and gravy.
-None of this fancy gravy stuff either, it would have been cheap knock off Bisto!
+None of this fancy gravy stuff either, it would have been cheap own-brand Bisto!

 They would also be stunning alongside my roasted pear with blue cheese.